nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 [diffimg-rs](https://github.com/nicolashahn/diffimg-rs):

-- __Type System__: I was comfortable with the more basic static type system of Go by now, but Rust's is significantly more powerful/complicated.
+- __Type System__: I was comfortable with the more basic static type system of Go by now, but Rust's is significantly more powerful and complicated.
 Generic types, enumerated types, traits, reference types, lifetimes are all additional concepts that I had to learn on top of Go's much simpler interfaces and structs.
 Additionally, Rust uses its type system to implement features that other languages don't use the type system for (example: the [Result](https://doc.rust-lang.org/std/result/) type, which I'll talk about soon).
 Luckily, the compiler/linter is extremely helpful in telling you what you're doing wrong, and often even tells you exactly how to fix it.
 I've spent significantly more time than I did learning Go's type system and I'm still not comfortable with all the features yet.
   - There was one place where because of the type system, the implementation of the imaging library I was using [would have led to an uncomfortable amount of code repetition.](https://github.com/nicolashahn/diffimg-rs/blob/e9dd3f0331b3e32d2f62241b4d576d1da3d3cd42/src/lib.rs#L105) I only ended up matching the two most important enum types, but matching the others would lead another half dozen or so lines of nearly identical code.
-This rubs me the wrong way, and maybe it's a good candidate for using macros.
+This rubs me the wrong way, and maybe it's a good candidate for using macros, which I still need to experiment with.

 - __Manual Memory Management__: Python and Go pick up your trash for you.
 C lets you litter everywhere, but throws a fit when it steps on your banana peel.
 Rust slaps you